 A business plan will help you explain what your business is to others

 - You will need a business plan if you are looking to find investments from either private parties or banks.

 - A strong, well-built plan can help draw new senior management or commercial partners to your business.

-- You should always ask the intended audience whether there are any points of the plan which you might need to develop or whether there is a particular template you should follow.
+- You should always ask the intended audience.
+You can ask whether there are any points of the plan which you might need to develop.
+Or whether there is a particular template you should follow.

 A business plan can help you put into focus your current business activities